Dmitri Pavlov's Git tutorial for mathematicians

 macOS

-For Darwin-based systems such as macOS you will probably need Homebrew, MacPorts, or Fink.
+On macOS, you will probably need Homebrew, MacPorts, or Fink.

 Microsoft Windows